JTSkorik/Germinal-Center/README.md

 # Germinal-Center
-Monash University Winter Research Project: Replicating simulations for a Germinal Center We strive to replicate the computational model outlined in "How to Simulate a Germinal Center" (full citation below).
+Monash University Winter Research Project:

+We strive to replicate the computational model outlined in "How to Simulate a Germinal Center" (full citation below).